chinamike65/hugo-tuolesi/content/book4/book4en.md

 But at this time, the troubles were not big.
 After birth, I gradually came into contact with the outside world, and I had various feelings, and all kinds of different troubles followed.

 Another kind of affliction is called innate affliction.
 The innate affliction is me.
-The afflictions that we have brought in the reincarnation of life after life, the afflictions of innate affliction are not, so easy to break.
+The afflictions that we have brought in the rebirth of life after life, the afflictions of innate affliction are not, so easy to break.

 After the Hinayana practice reaches the position of seeing the Dharma, and after entering the meditation of emptiness, it will cut off all the afflictions of separation, and leave the meditation after a day or two.